kagesenshi/blog/_posts/2023-09-11-reverse-wsl.md

 However, Microsoft Office dominance can be an annoying problem when working with clients that primarily uses Microsoft's stack and refuses to accept or work with PDF.
 Microsoft Office also almost always open ODF poorly with regular corruption, while DOCX files saved by Libreoffice seems to almost always opened poorly by Microsoft Office.

-Wine, while becoming a great platform to run games thanks to Proton initiative, is still quite flaky to run Office due to less investment is put on the matter.
+Wine, while becoming a great platform to run games thanks to Proton initiative, is still quite flaky to run Office due to less community investment is put on the matter.
+The [Wine AppDB page for Office](https://appdb.winehq.org/objectManager.php?iId=31&sClass=application) generally reported garbage rating for Office 2016 and newer.

 ### Windows Subsystem For Linux (WSL)